openaq/openaq-python/docs/how-to-guides/working-with-the-client.md

     ```

 The OpenAQ API key can be passed directly as an argument on the creation of the
 client as shown above.
-Alternatively we can use the `OPENAQ_API_KEY` environment
+Alternatively, we can use the `OPENAQ_API_KEY` environment
 variable to set the api_key value without directly setting the value on client
 instantiation. e.g.: